Japan Maritime Self-Defense Force: Capabilities

 The JMSDF has an official strength of 50,000 personnel, but presently numbers around 50,800 active personnel.

 As a result of continuing effective defense investment due to Japan's economic development and an end to the Cold War, the JMSDF became the world's fourth largest navy by total tonnage by 2000.
 Japan has the eighth largest Exclusive Economic Zone (EEZ) in the world, and the JMSDF is responsible for protecting this large area.
 As an island nation, dependent on maritime trade for the majority of its resources, including food and raw materials, maritime operations are a very important aspect of Japanese defense policy.

 The JMSDF is known in particular for its anti-submarine warfare and minesweeping capabilities.
 Defense planners believe the most effective approach to combating hostile submarines entails mobilizing all available weapons, including surface combatants, submarines, patrol planes, and helicopters.
 They are also known to operate at least fourteen listening stations all over the country that have ELINT and marine surveillance radar warning systems.

 Historically, the Japan Air Self-Defense Force (JASDF) has been relied on to provide air cover at sea, a role that is subordinate to the JASDF's primary mission of air defense of the home islands.
 Extended patrols over sea lanes are beyond the JASDF's current capabilities.

-The Japanese fleet's capacity to provide ship-based antiaircraft warfare protection is limited by the absence of aircraft carriers, though its destroyers and frigates equipped with the Aegis combat system provide a formidable capability in antiaircraft and antimissile warfare.
-These capabilities are force multipliers, allowing force projection of Japan's sizable destroyer and frigate force far from home waters, and acquiring them is contentious considering Japan's "passive" defense policy.
+The Japanese fleet's capacity to provide ship-based antiaircraft warfare protection is limited by the absence of full-sized aircraft carriers, though its destroyers and frigates equipped with the Aegis combat system provide a formidable capability in antiaircraft and antimissile warfare.
+Additionally, the deployment of F-35B V/STOL fighters on the Izumo-class aircraft-carrying cruisers are force multipliers for the Japanese fleet, allowing force projection of Japan's sizable surface combatant force far from home waters.
+Acquiring such capabilities has been contentious in the context of Japan's "passive" defense policy after World War II.

+Long-range strike capability will be introduced as soon as Tomahawk cruise missiles are deployed on JMSDF destroyers.